M2 (Istanbul Metro): Rolling stock

 The M2 line in İstanbul uses both Hyundai Rotem (from 2009 and 2018) and Alstom (this was what was used when the line was opened; though they largely got handed over to M6 when that line got opened, these trains still get used at night and during rush hours.) trains which operate with headways of 5 minutes on the line.
-The Alstom trains used on this line are derived in design from the S1 through S5 + S8 series used in Caracas Metro, though they have differences in internal furniture; because these trains also serve as the basis for the Hyundai Rotem trains, they're also part of the same family, along with the CAF trains used in M4.
+The Alstom trains used on this line are derived in design from the S1 through S5 + S8 series used on the Caracas Metro in Venezuela, though they have differences in internal furniture.

 Future extension

 A future extension southwest of Yenikapı is planned, with five new stations at Kocamustafapaşa, Silivrikapı, Veliefendi, Zeytinburnu and Bakırköy.
+A northward extension from Hacıosman, with 3 new stations at Çayırbaşı, Büyükdere, and Sarıyer is also planned.